A critically important piece of market research is recruiting reputable, high-quality participants. But why?

 Or watch our short explainer video of IHUTs below!

-One of the most difficult parts of qualitative market research is recruiting the tough to find participants.
+One of the most difficult parts of qualitative market research is recruiting tough-to-find participants.
 Whether you're looking for recruits in New York City or Mobile, Alabama, the challenge is the same.

 How does our qualitative recruiting firm find participants for our qualitative market research projects?